Faculty

 I'm Professor and chair of Latin American and Latino Studies at the University of California, Santa Cruz.

-From 2013 to 2018, I directed UC Santa Cruz’s Dolores Huerta Research Center for the Americas.
+From 2013 to 2018, I directed UC Santa Cruz’s Dolores Huerta Research Center for the Americas (formerly the Chicano Latino Research Center).

-I'm a first-generation college graduate and have a PhD in ethnic studies and a BA in English from the University of California, Berkeley.
+A first-generation college graduate, I have a PhD in ethnic studies and a BA in English from the University of California, Berkeley.

 For my CV and more information about me and my work, please visit my website.